What is the Accuplacer Exam?

 The Accuplacer exam is a computer-adaptive (optional) exam used for Learning Support placement purposes in Reading, English and Math.
 Results for the Reading Comprehension and Elementary Algebra sections will be made available upon completion of the exam, however the WritePlacer portion of the exam may take up to 24-48 hours to receive results.
 Please see below for exemption and placement information.

-If taking the ACCUPLACER for another institution other than EGSC, there is a $25 fee and tested on an as-available basis.
-If retaking a section of ACCUPLACER, there is a fee of $15 for each seated visit, regardless of section.
+If taking the ACCUPLACER for another institution other than EGSC, there is a $25 fee and tested on an as-available basis and we require a remote test voucher from the school you are taking the exam for.
+If you are retaking any or all sections of ACCUPLACER, there is a fee of $15 for each seated visit, regardless of section.

 You can prepare for the ACCUPLACER exam by taking advantage of the study tools and resources.
 Please use these tools to become familiar with the types and format of ACCUPLACER test questions.
 They can also help you identify the academic areas where you may need a little help, and prepare to improve.

 The Elementary Algebra test, comprised of 12 questions, measures your ability to perform basic algebraic operations and to solve problems involving elementary algebraic concepts.
 There are three types of Elementary Algebra questions: